readysteady/formeze/README.md

 -------------

 By default fields cannot be blank, they are limited to 64 characters, and they cannot contain newlines.
-These restrictions can be overrided by setting various field options.
+These restrictions can be overridden by setting various field options.

 Defining a field without any options works well for a simple text input.